eflautt/ga-data-science/lessons/lesson-05/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

--  Data science toolkit
+-  Identify the data science toolkit
--  Github and the Command Line
+-  Navigate Git and the Command Line
--  Probablity vs Odds
+-  Describe Probablity vs Odds

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*